cs465p-group4/life-calendar/CONTRIBUTING.md

 # Contributing
-To contribute to this project, clone the repo and create a new branch for the feature or bug you intend to work on.
+To contribute to this project, fork the repo, clone your fork, and create a new branch for the feature or bug you intend to work on.

 ## Branch naming conventions:
 ### Format